dockstore/dockstore-documentation/docs/getting-started/dockstore-tools.rst

 .. include:: /getting-started/github-apps/note--registration.rst

 Using GitHub Apps, Dockstore can react to changes on GitHub as they are made, keeping Dockstore synced with GitHub automatically.
-You can learn more :doc:`in our Dockstore GitHub App </getting-started/github-apps/github-apps> doc`.
+You can learn more :doc:`in our Dockstore GitHub App </getting-started/github-apps/github-apps>` doc.

 .. include:: /getting-started/github-apps/snippet--installation.rst